According to the Google dictionary, a human is defined as:

 She was going in the wrong direction (see photo above of my human foot pointed in the right direction).
 And, even though she was angry as heck and unaware of herself, and the other people in her environment, she is human, too.

 The president of the United States in 2019 is a unique orange-colored male.
-It’s a color I haven’t actually seen before in this species, except back in the 1980s when self-tanner originally hit the market.
-His, wavy reddish/gray hair has an interesting little flip that’s quite unique.
+It’s a color I haven’t seen before in my species, except back in the 1980s when self-tanner originally hit the market.
+His, wavy reddish/gray hair has an interesting little flip that’s quite distinct as well.

 But, alas… even with these unusual physical characteristics, he is also human.

 The disheveled homeless male lying on the sidewalk who held out his hand to me and pleaded for food, and then cursed me when I returned and tried to hand him an actual bag filled with food, is also human.

 The short male with shiny black hair, plump face and Hispanic accent, who works at the store where I drop my clothes to get cleaned is human.
 He is from Mexico.
 I’ve never once looked at him and thought he was an alien of any sort.

 He is definitely human.